 - If students create models it can make their thinking visible, allowing rapid feedback from teacher to student and student to teacher

 In general, scientists favour the simplest, parsimonious models over the more complex ones (this is know as Occam’s Razor).
 The simplest models are those that represent a complex scientific process through a ‘simple’ mathematical equation.
+Often models may explain some aspects well and other aspects less well.
+What’s important is how well a model explains a specific aspect of the world, for a particular purpose (Hardman, 2017).

 When should we use models?